Pylimitics

 unmonetizable content since 1997

-• Another round, barkeep!
+• Another measily posting

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.

 Privacy policy